Maximising Learning in Physical Education

 £24.99

-Improving Learning in Physical Education identifies some key challenges in physical education that impact on pupils’ learning, looking at how they manifest over time and suggesting what teachers can do to address them.
+Maximising Learning in Physical Education identifies some key challenges in physical education that impact pupils’ learning, looking at how they manifest over time and suggesting possible ways teachers can address them.

-Each chapter features a real-life case study to illustrate a specific challenge and identify some possible causes.
+Each chapter features a real-life case study or a scenario to illustrate a specific challenge and identify some possible causes.
 It then draws on theory, research and evidence that might explain what is happening.
-The book highlights how teachers used theory, research and/or evidence to help address the challenge and maximise pupil learning.
+The book highlights how teachers use theory and research evidence to help address the challenges and maximise pupil learning.
 The challenges include:

 - reflection/reflective practice